 Roses in History

-Since the first roses bloomed more than 35 million years ago, their presence and symbolism have been found throughout history.
+Since the first roses bloomed thousands of years ago, their presence and symbolism have been found throughout history.
 Egyptian queen Cleopatra had her rooms filled with rose petals so Roman general Marc Antony would be haunted by the scent.
 Persian poets would dedicate entire verses to the floral centerpieces of their 'paradaida' (paradise) gardens.
 Roman emperor Nero would surprise guests with cascades of rose petals, and even the Tudor monarchy established the red and white rose as the national emblem of England.
 The rose flower and its various colours have also become synonymous with representing sentiments, from the purity of the white rose, to the passion of the orange rose; with mystery, friendship and true love also found in the floral spectrum.

 The Story of Rose Tea